jguillen15/jguillen15.github.io/content/blog/how-to-use-the-tool/index.md

 Hi 👋

 ## Overview
-The work done can be found mainly in two repositories, the [iGEM Package Template](https://github.com/iGEM-Engineering/iGEM-package-template) and the [iGEM Actions](https://github.com/iGEM-Engineering/iGEM-actions) repository, both part of the [iGEM Engineering Organization](https://github.com/iGEM-Engineering).
+The work done can be found mainly in two repositories, the [iGEM Package Template](https://github.com/iGEM-Engineering/iGEM-package-template/tree/gsoc2024) and the [iGEM Actions](https://github.com/jguillen15/iGEM-actions/tree/gsoc_new) repository, both part of the [iGEM Engineering Organization](https://github.com/iGEM-Engineering).
 The two repositories are intended to work together.
-The [iGEM Actions](https://github.com/iGEM-Engineering/iGEM-actions) repository contains the GitHub actions and scripts required to processs and build the iGEM distribution packages.
+The [iGEM Actions](https://github.com/jguillen15/iGEM-actions/tree/gsoc_new) repository contains the GitHub actions and scripts required to processs and build the iGEM distribution packages.
 The aim of this package is to simplify the package creation process, streamline package development and ensure the robust creation and utilization of the iGEM distribution.

-The [iGEM Package Template](https://github.com/iGEM-Engineering/iGEM-package-template) repository serve as a template for anyone that wants to create a new one.
+The [iGEM Package Template](https://github.com/iGEM-Engineering/iGEM-package-template/tree/gsoc2024) repository serve as a template for anyone that wants to create a new one.
 This repository calls the iGEM Actions one and activates the corresponding GitHub Actions on this repo.
 Two succesful examples of this template can be found in the [Anderson Promoters Collection](https://github.com/iGEM-Engineering/iGEM-Anderson-Promoters) and the [iGEM RBS Collection](https://github.com/iGEM-Engineering/iGEM-RBS-collection) package.

 # Steps
 Please follow these next steps to succesfully use the tool.
 ## 1. Fork the iGEM Package Template repository
-Go to the [iGEM Package Template](https://github.com/iGEM-Engineering/iGEM-package-template) repository and fork it.
-Here in the images an example with the [Anderson Promoters Collection](https://github.com/iGEM-Engineering/iGEM-Anderson-Promoters) is displayed, as the template itself is blank.
+Go to the [iGEM Package Template](https://github.com/iGEM-Engineering/iGEM-package-template/tree/gsoc2024) repository and fork it.
+Here, an example with the [Anderson Promoters Collection](https://github.com/DragonLab0/iGEM-Anderson-Promoters) is displayed, as the template itself is blank.
 ![Fork 1](fork1.jpg)
 Make sure to fork all the branches.
 ![Fork 2](fork2.jpg)